bholagabbar/PircBot/README.md

 This makes the PircBot' library available to projects that depend on it through Ivy.
 The library can also be used via the resulting `build/artifacts/pircbot.jar` file.

+**PircBot is now also available on Maven, Gradle and other popular build tools.
+Please check our page on Maven Central  [here](https://mvnrepository.com/artifact/pircbot/pircbot/1.5.0)**

 For general documentation on using PircBot' once it's installed, see the [jibble.org PircBot website](http://www.jibble.org/pircbot.php).
 See